 Now, Lord knows I'm nobody to argue with Vince Lombardi; arguably the greatest football coach of all time.
-I realize I'm on hollowed ground.
 But, the quote is a little - how do I put it - off.

 Max Lucado once wrote, "God let's you excel so you can make Him known.
 Kings of the mountain forget Who carried them up there."
 Now, I'm not waging Max against Vince (after all, winning isn't everything), but what I am saying is that our success, whether physical or otherwise, is intended to reflect God.
 And to bring it home to this little corner of the fitness world, it's God who gives us the ability to be healthy.
-But if you're like me, you find it pretty easy to plead for God to help you accomplish a goal, but rather than let others hear God's thunder, you try and steal it.
-Cover your ears my fellow mountain climbers, but we were absolutely given this view.
+But if you're like me, you find it pretty easy to plead for God to help you accomplish a goal, and rather than let others hear God's thunder, you want to steal it.

 Thing is, we don't disagree with the great Vince Lombardi; about the work needed to climb the mountain, we just try to remind ourselves where the glory goes, even as we wipe the sweat off our brow.
 It takes a lot of work, even when you're carried.

-Deep Breath: I saw a news story recently about people dying on the way back down Everest.
+Deep Breath: I saw a news story last week about people dying on the way back down Everest.
 See, once climbers reach the summit, they can't spend too much time celebrating because they waste their oxygen and energy.
 There's a thought.
-Our industry will tell us that we weren't dropped atop our peak, so spend as much time as we need to bask in the glory.
+Our industry will tell us that we weren't dropped atop our peak, so spend as much time as we need to bask in our glory.
 We're "worth it."
 Hogwash.
-Makes me wonder how much precious energy we waste trying to gain attention for every hard-fought byproduct of grace.
+And I wonder how much precious energy we waste trying to gain attention for every hard-fought byproduct of grace.
 Speaking for myself, more than I care to recall.